thoughtbot/thoughtbot.social-mastodon/thoughtbot-about.md

 If anyone engages in harassing behavior, including maintainers, we will take appropriate action, up to and including warning the offender, escalation to their admin, and defederation.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please report them immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please report them immediately in your Mastodon app.
+You can do this by clicking `…` on the post, then "Report".
+All of these reports go to us; you may also choose to send an anonymous report to the other instance's moderation team.

+If you report a teammate to us, we will handle it with discretion as [documented in our Handbook](https://hub.thoughtbot.com/handbook/policies/conduct.md#reporting-and-discipline) (internal link).

 We expect everyone to follow these rules anywhere in thoughtbot’s project codebases, issue trackers, chatrooms, mailing lists, and social network.